kant/iDAAS-EventBuilder/README.md

 ## POM.xml File
 In order to leverage iDAAS Event Builder you can either download, build and then add the JAR file locally or you can go ahead and include the following in your existing POM.xml file.
-We in the dependency we reference version 1.2; however, there sre active enhanncements and the releases will continue to grow and expand.
+We in the dependency we reference version 1.2; however, there are active enhancements and the releases will continue to grow and expand.

    <dependency>
             <groupId>io.connectedhealth-idaas</groupId>